Overview

 Structural analysis of superconductivity as projective phase locking of composite configurations driven by real-space frustration minimization and lattice symmetry constraints, predicting d-wave symmetry in cuprates and extended s± symmetry in nickelates, with explicitly falsifiable scaling, disorder, and pressure signatures. -

-Infrared Einstein Response from a Renormalized Spectral Entropy Functional
+Infrared Einstein Response from a Renormalized Spectral Entropy

 Spectral-geometry analysis showing that the renormalized metric variation of a minimal elliptic Laplace-type operator yields an infrared-dominant local Einstein tensor term, with explicit quadratic-curvature, non-local, and anomaly contributions, and recovering the Newtonian 1/r profile as the static weak-field limit of the same resolvent-mediated entropy mechanism. -

-Local Spectral Thermodynamics and the Einstein Equation as a Spectral Equilibrium Condition
+Local Spectral Thermodynamics and the Einstein Equation

 Spectral-geometry analysis in which heat-kernel locality defines a curvature-corrected local spectral multiplier field, the compatibility identity $\delta S_\Pi=\int\beta^{-1}\delta E_\Pi$ emerges in the infrared regime, and Einstein's equation arises as the constrained extremum condition of the projective entropy functional, with the normalization of $8\pi G$ fixed by geometric and stress-tensor conventions rather than by thermodynamic postulates or horizon assumptions. -